Netflix-Skunkworks/UnrealValidationFramework/README.md

 The blueprint contains no specific logic in regards to the validations, all of the logic is available via API, and any logic in the Blueprint is related to updating the UI itself.

 ### 4.1 Menu Bar
-The main UI can be loaded from the the menu item within the Netflix menu.
+The main UI can be loaded from the menu item within the Netflix menu.

 <img src="/docs/images/menubar.png" alt="Validation Menu Bar">